lishunyao97/Pun-GAN/README.md

 ## Quick Start

-1. Pretrain pun generation model, which can be divided into two backward and forward parts.
+1. Pretrain pun generation model, which can be divided into two parts: backward and forward.

 ```bash
 # pretrain backward model